Mushy-pea/Game-Dangerous/README.md

 # Game :: Dangerous (a tribute to ZZT)

-## A project update as of 05/01/2025
+## A project update as of 22/03/2025 : Project kind of completed in 9 years 7 months

-I'm almost ready to declare a feature freeze for the project, after which my remaining efforts will go into maintaining the code base and building a map set to run on the engine.
-The most recently completed and in progress features are discussed below.
+In time I'll post further updates here about my ongoing efforts to build a game using the engine.

 **Implement map set based game state saving (completed 09/11/2024)**